 Highway 16 Transportation Action Plan

-On March 22, 2017, the Ministry of Transportation and Infrastructure committed $6.4-million in provincial and federal funding for the Highway 16 Transportation Action Plan.
+The Ministry of Transportation and Infrastructure has committed $6.4-million in provincial and federal funding for the Highway 16 Transportation Action Plan.

 The five point action plan will improve access to transportation services along the Highway 16 corridor and enable residents of First Nations communities and municipalities to travel safely to and from rural towns and villages along the corridor through:

 Funding on a cost-shared basis with local communities to extend or enhance BC Transit services to better connect communities.

 View the results of BC Transit's Highway 16 Service Options Survey.

 - Community transportation grant program to purchase and operate vehicles

 Funding through the Highway 16 Community Transportation Funding on a cost-shared basis with local communities to support community-based transportation programs operated by First Nations, local governments or non-profit organizations.

 A First Nations driver education program, funded by the provincial and federal governments, will build upon the current driver training/education program to increase the number of Class 4 and Class 5 drivers in First Nations communities along the Highway 16 corridor.